Malobika8/All-In-One/SpringMVCIntermediate/SpringMvcAdvanced/SessionAttributes-Ch-11.md

   <img width="828" alt="Screenshot 2024-06-19 at 11 13 59 AM" src="https://github.com/Malobika8/All-In-One/assets/111234135/b06ea1f0-a9e6-41fe-8375-b2eeeb617221">
   <img width="1118" alt="Screenshot 2024-06-19 at 11 15 08 AM" src="https://github.com/Malobika8/All-In-One/assets/111234135/fafbd6c8-2bf5-4b5f-ae4c-8d81987f57a9">

-#### But it is advised not to use Session Attribute in a different Controller
+- But it is advised not to use Session Attribute in a different Controller: This is because if a Developer complete Session using

-This is because if a Developer complete Session using setComplete in original Controller, another Developer who might be using it in a different
-Controller might be stuck as the Session attribute will return null.
+  setComplete in original Controller, another Developer who might be using it in a different Controller might be stuck as the Session attribute will return null.